Data protection

-The data controller pursuant to Article 4(7) GDPR is Reusch Rechtsanwaltsgesellschaft mbH, (hereinafter, “Reusch Rechtsanwälte”, “Reuschlaw” or “we”), Joachimsthaler Str.
-34, 10719 Berlin, phone: + 49 30 2332 895 0, fax + 49 30 2332 895 11, e‑mail: info@reuschlaw.de.
+The controller as defined by Art.
+4 No. 7 GDPR is Reusch Rechtsanwaltsgesellschaft mbH (hereinafter “Reusch Rechtsanwälte”, “reuschlaw” or “we”), Joachimsthaler Str.
+34, 10719 Berlin, Germany, telephone: + 49 30 2332 895 0, fax: + 49 30 2332 895 11, email: info@reuschlaw.de.

 1. Access to our website

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

-• date and time of access;
+• Date and time of access;

-• website that is accessed;
+• Website that is being accessed;

-These data are processed for the purpose of providing the contents of our website as well as for purposes of identifying and tracing unauthorised access to the web server and other criminal offences.
-The legal basis for the data processing is Article 6(1), Sentence 1, Litera f GDPR.
+These data are processed solely for the purpose of providing content from our website and for the purpose of identifying and tracing unauthorised access to the web server and other criminal offences.
+The legal basis for the data processing is Art.
+6 (1) 1 (f) GDPR.

 Legitimate interests in data processing